 Another notable performance in 2016 was her performance as Paolina in the resurrection of Donizetti's Poliuto with Amore Opera, in which The New York Times wrote she: "... sang beautifully as Paolina, her dynamic control and expressive gesture notable throughout."

-Other recent performances include her Carnegie Hall debut as Soprano in Fauré's Requiem with Manhattan Concert Productions and Countess Almaviva (Le nozze di Figaro) with Long Island Opera.
-Other roles performed include: Donna Anna (Don Giovanni), Micaëla (Carmén), Violetta (La Traviata), Nedda (Pagliacci), Mimì and Musetta (La Bohème), Freia (Das Rheingold), Janthe (Der Vampyr), Valencienne (The Merry Widow), Pamina (Die Zauberflöte), and Gilda (Rigoletto).
-She has performed with such companies as Opera New Jersey, Martina Arroyo's Prelude to Performance, Manhattan Concert Productions, MidAmerica Productions, New York Grand Opera, Opera Ischia, SongFest, Chelsea Opera, Lowell House Opera, Regina Opera, and the Liederkranz Opera Theater.
+Other roles performed include Countess Almaviva (Le nozze di Figaro), Donna Anna (Don Giovanni), Nedda (Pagliacci), Freia (Das Rheingold), Janthe (Der Vampyr), Valencienne (The Merry Widow), Pamina (Die Zauberflöte), and Gilda (Rigoletto).
+She has performed with such companies as New York City Opera, Opera New Jersey, Martina Arroyo's Prelude to Performance, St Petersburg Opera, Pittsburgh Festival Opera, Manhattan Concert Productions, MidAmerica Productions, Long island Lyric Opera, New York Grand Opera, Opera Ischia, SongFest, Chelsea Opera, Lowell House Opera, Regina Opera, and the Liederkranz Opera Theater.